 Of all the things you could have chosen to do in early retirement, what drew you to van life?

 We wanted to stay in the U.S. to build our businesses and van life seemed like the most affordable option.
 We looked at RVs, but to get one with good gas mileage would cost $60,000, and it would be new (due to only recent models coming with a diesel engine that gets good gas mileage).

 Since we knew we didn’t want to travel the U.S. forever, getting a new RV wasn’t a great option.
 If we tried to resell it, we likely would lose money due to depreciation.
 Converting a van gave us a challenge, a new set of skills, and the potential to make money on the conversion when we sell it.

 That our home is always with us.
-We have a full kitchen and we love to cook all our own meals, so it’s been nice to be traveling but always be able to have a homecooked meal!
+We have a full kitchen and we love to cook all our own meals.
+It’s been nice to be traveling but always be able to have a home-cooked meal!

 What have been the most difficult unexpected challenges of living in a van full time?